 While still alive, the author and long-time friend of Truman Capote found herself embroiled in at least two significant legal battles.
 In Harper Lee v.
 Samuel Pinkus, Lee claimed that Pinkus used Lee’s 2007 stroke to compel her towards inadvertently signing over the copyright to Mockingbird.
 She would eventually regain the rights, going on to sue Pinkus further for the fact that Pinkus continued to collect royalties on the book.
 Lee also brought another, although less-publicized lawsuit against a Monroeville Alabama museum for exploiting her fame for their sole profit.

-The list of examples can go on for quite some time.
+The list of examples can go on for quite some time, accoring to Sacramento Auto Accident Attorney.
 J.D.
 Salinger was another reclusive author with few publishing credits.
 Although his publishing output ceased in 1965, it was widely understood that he was still writing.
 Those books are likely to begin coming out in the wake of his passing, but it is difficult to imagine anything ever being more popular than Catcher in the Rye.

 Catcher In The Rye Lawsuit

 Salinger sought to protect what he apparently saw as an attack on his most famous creation with his famous 2009 lawsuit against Swedish author Fredrik Colting.
 Writing under the name of John David California, Colting published a book that was essentially designed to both parody and sequelize Holden Caulfield and Catcher in the Rye.
-The lawsuit eventually settled, unfortunately as believed by San Francisco DUI Defense Lawyers, with the decision that Colting would not be allowed to publish his book in Canada or the United States, until such time as Catcher in the Rye went into the public domain.
+The lawsuit eventually settled, with the decision that Colting would not be allowed to publish his book in Canada or the United States, until such time as Catcher in the Rye went into the public domain.